Efficient Dynamic Mesh Refinement Technique for Simulation of HPM Breakdown induced Plasma Pattern Formation

 \subsection{Physical Model}

-The model for the multi-scale multi-physics phenomenon for the high power EM wave air/gas breakdown primarily comprises Maxwell's equations and plasma continuity equation~\cite{BChaudhuryPRL2010,BChaudhury2010, Konstantinos-2015}.
+The microwave breakdown in air/ gases at high pressure leading to complex plasma dynamics is highly collisional and nonlinear process \cite{BChaudhuryPRL2010,Konstantinos-2015,BChaudhury2010,BChaudhury2011,MTakahashietal2017,Takahashi-2019,Fukunari2019,BCHAUDHURY2018,Ref2Wang2020,Ref3Zhao2011}.
+The well established EM plasma fluid model used by several researchers \cite{BChaudhuryPRL2010, BChaudhury2010,BChaudhury2011,NamVerboncoeur2009,Ref3Zhao2011,Yan2019DGTDmesh,Ref2Wang2020,Konstantinos-2015, Kourtzanidis20143DHPM,HAMIAZ2020} to reproduce the experimental observations\cite{AMCook2011,Hidaka2008,Hidaka2009} primarily comprises solution of Maxwell's and plasma continuity equations~\cite{BChaudhuryPRL2010,BChaudhury2010}.
 The electron current density ($J$) couples both set of equations (Maxwell's and Plasma) \cite{BChaudhury2010}.
 The plasma is assumed to be quasi-neutral, and ion contribution to the current density is negligible.
-The fluid continuity equation governs the temporal evolution of the plasma density averaged over one period of the EM wave.
-The time scale for the plasma density to evolve is much longer than the EM wave period, which validates the approximation\cite{BCHAUDHURY2018}.
-Under the local electric field or effective E-field ($E_{eff}$) approximation the gain of energy and momentum from the electric field is balanced by the losses through collisions.
-The equilibrium results in the local electric field to govern the ionization and attachment processes.
+The fluid continuity equation governs the temporal evolution of the plasma density averaged over one period of the EM wave \cite{BCHAUDHURY2018}.
+Under the local electric field or effective E-field ($E_{\text{eff}}$) approximation, the gain of energy and momentum from the electric field is balanced by the losses through collisions.
+This equilibrium results in the local electric field to govern the ionization and attachment processes.
 Also, the diffusion mechanism dominates over drift for the plasma propagation in the high-frequency regime.
 Therefore, only the diffusive term appears in the flux divergence term in the continuity equation \cite{BCHAUDHURY2018}.
-The effective diffusion coefficient acts as a transition between the bulk ambipolar diffusion to free-electron diffusion in the plasma front \cite{BChaudhuryPRL2010,BChaudhury2010, Suyan-2016}.
-The following four equations are primarily solved for investigating the spatio-temporal evolution of the plasma during the mmWave gas breakdown:
+The effective diffusion coefficient acts as a transition between the bulk ambipolar diffusion to free-electron diffusion in the plasma front \cite{BChaudhuryPRL2010,BChaudhury2010}.
+The following four equations are primarily solved for investigating the spatio-temporal evolution of the plasma during the gas breakdown: